BiancaaaaAndrei/tech242-AWS-linux/Week 3/day-2-S3.md

 ![Access](<../readme-images/today/access control - .png>)

 ### Step 3.
-Select the object that you want to modify
+Select the object that you want to modify from your bucket
 This will modify individually each object so that we can have control which file should be prublic or private!

 [Alt text](<../readme-images/today/access step 2.png>)